Skip to content

 Russian imperial stout (RIS):

-By far the strongest of all the stouts with bold and intense flavors, often featuring notes of chocolate, coffee, and dark fruits.
+By far the strongest of all the stouts with bold and intense flavours, often featuring notes of chocolate, coffee, and dark fruits.

 What glass is best for stout?

 A stout is best served in a tulip or pint glass.
-A tulip glass, in particular, will bring out the best of the aromas.
+A tulip glass, in particular, will bring out the best of the aromas and dark stout beer characteristics.
 The wider bowl of the glass allows for better appreciation of the complex flavours.
 The design also creates a creamy head, which is a desirable characteristic in many stout varieties.

 The best temperature to serve a stout is around 10-14 degrees Celsius, so slightly warmer than you'd serve a lager or lighter ale.